 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Students register for the following Summer course number for a total of 3 points:
+Students register for the following Summer course number for a total of 3 credits:

 Students may opt to complete the International Education Internship in Ghana in addition to the International Development and Education course for a total of approximately eight weeks in Accra.